Search for answers or browse our knowledge base.

 What are activity reports?

 Reports are a staple feature of WP Activity Log.
-They can be used to generate any type of custom WordPress activity report from your audit trail and export it to a variety of file formats.
+They can be used to generate any type of custom WordPress activity report from your audit trail / activity log and export it to a variety of file formats, mainly HTML, CSV, and JSON.
 You can also configure settings to automatically generate daily, weekly, monthly, and quarterly summary reports that are sent to any email address you specify.

 Generating your own WordPress activity reports